-Drug and alcohol education at SPC is provided in a variety of formats to reach students multiple ways at several different times in the school year.
-During spring and summer 2021 Covid was a significant factor that affected the ability to have inperson educational activities.
-In spring 2021 two Step Up presentations were conducted which addressed bystander intervention as it applied to drug and alcohol issues.
+Drug and alcohol education at SPC is provided in a variety of formats to reach students at several different times in the school year.
+In spring 2022 two Step Up presentations were conducted which addressed bystander intervention as it applied to drug and alcohol issues.
 A presentation was also done on self care and mental health awareness that covered drug and alcohol effects on both areas.
-During the fall semester of 2021 eight Step Up presentations were done.
+During the fall semester of 2022 eight Step Up presentations were done.
 There were also two alcohol/drug prevention flyer programs completed and Health and Wellness teamed with Student Life to have a booth during back to school activities and provided resources to students about drug and alcohol prevention.
-In fall 2021 a Sex in the Dark Event was hosted that discussed sexual assault, sexual relationships and how drugs and alcohol impact them.
+In fall 2022 a Sex in the Dark Event was hosted that discussed sexual assault, sexual relationships and how drugs and alcohol impact them.